 The outposts located in Sandy Springs for Nantahala Outdoor Center and High Country Paddle Shack are closed for fall, but you can still rent kayaks from both vendors and drop in at Island Ford, Powers Island or Morgan Falls.

 River Through Atlanta is still operating guided fishing towards along the Chattahoochee River.

 The Springs Cinema and Taphouse

-The Springs Cinema & Taphouse is now showing a mix of current and classic movies for a reduced ticket price of only $7.
+The Springs Cinema & Taphouse is now showing new releases inside thro.
 All tickets must be purchase through their app to reduce contact.
 Buffer seats have been built into the reservation system.
 They are also offering drive-in movie on weekend nights.
 Pile the family into the car and catch classic blockbusters like Jaws and Jurassic Park.

 Center Ice Arena

 If you are looking for an indoor activity for young children, Ready Set Fun and Catch Air have both reopened for public play.
-These indoor playgrounds allow kids to climb, slide and run without the worry of the summer heat or storms.
+These indoor playgrounds allow kids to climb, slide and run without the worry low temperatures or storms.
 Both businesses are requiring that all guests wear masks and are scanning temperatures prior to entry.

 The Sipping Plant

 The Sipping Plant is open for craft classes with a reduced number of guests to allow for social distancing.
 You can reserve your spot in advance in a terrarium or string art class on their website.
+They have holiday themed string art projects that will make great seasonal home decor.
 Their classes are a great way to spend time with a loved one in a carefree and uncrowded indoor setting.
+Masks are required.